1. Work Backwards

 History has no control groups, so analyzing your data will be easiest if you account for crucial data points and variables in advance.
 Making a list of Key Performance Indicators (KPIs) before building a form can help ensure submissions are powerful drivers for your downstream analysis.

 For example, if you collect a city name in one field and the country in another, filtering data by region will be simple; you won’t have to tediously backtrack through your submissions to find what you’re looking for.

 An optimal form is easy to understand, hard to misuse, and collects data in discrete enough pieces to conduct analyses well into the future.

 6. Thoroughly Test your Forms Before Production

 The more complex a form, the more points of failure it tends to have.
 Ensure forms are interpreted by your users the way you intend and collect the information you need by testing them in small groups.
 If the feedback you receive suggests some part of the form is confusing or unclear, consider how it could be made more approachable; remember that if a form shows cracks on a small scale, it’s likely to become a larger problem in the long run.

 7. Before Scripting or Adding Rules, Rename your Field Keys.

 Each field has a unique name called a ‘Field Key’ that can be referenced by other fields, rules, or calculations.
-When a field is created, FastField will assign it a generic, procedurally generated field key which, while descriptive of its function, can become difficult to distinguish without context.
-Renaming field keys to describe their function can help make them easier to work with in more advanced cases.
+When a field is created, FastField will assign it a generic, procedurally generated field key, which can become difficult to distinguish without context while descriptive of its function.
+Renaming field keys to describe their function can help make it easier to work within more advanced cases.
 For example, let's say you have a script to calculate an area:

 $length$ * $width$